subquery/documentation/docs/subquery_network/design/design-philosophy.md

 # Design Philosophy of the SubQuery Network

-The guiding principle with the SubQuery Network is simplicity and flexibility for different use cases, payment methods, and networks.
+The guiding principle of the SubQuery Network is simplicity and flexibility for different use cases, payment methods, and networks.
 While other data services have many different major network participants, SubQuery focuses on three key ones.
 While other networks have complicated algorithmic signalling mechanisms, SubQuery relies on the most fundamental signal, consumer demand.
 While other networks provide only one type of payment model (generally PAYG), SubQuery provides several advanced subscription based options for Consumers and Indexers, And finally, while other networks only support one layer-1 chain, SubQuery is designed to be multi-chain from the outset.

 ## Multi-Chain by Design